 Essential Fish Habitat

 The Union River watershed is within the Gulf of Maine (GOM) distinct population segment (DPS) for Atlantic salmon.
+As covered above in Section 5.4.1.1, Reeds Brook and Green Lake, while in the Union River watershed, are not critical habitat for Atlantic Salmon.

 There is fish passage through the Union River various structures and methods to Graham Lake, into which Reeds Brook flows.
 Fish using these structures include Atlantic salmon and river herring.
 Graham Lake is fairly shallow, with a mean depth of 17 feet and a maximum depth of 47 feet, and supports warmwater species such as smallmouth and largemouth bass, chain pickerel, and white perch (Black Bear 2015).
 (In contrast, Green Lake has a maximum depth of 170 feet (MDIFW, rev. 1995)